Stocks Mixed After Wall Street Records, All Eyes On Earnings - UrduPoint

 Stocks Mixed After Wall Street Records, All Eyes On Earnings

-London, (UrduPoint / Pakistan Point News - 23rd Jan, 2024) Stock markets treaded water on Tuesday as investors eyed a raft of corporate earnings.
+London, (UrduPoint / Pakistan Point News - 24th Jan, 2024) Stock markets treaded water on Tuesday as investors eyed a raft of corporate earnings for clues if growing optimism for the US economy this year is warranted.

-The Dow opened lower while the broad-based S&P 500 rose, a day after both Wall Street indices reached record highs.
+The Dow and the broad-based S&P 500 were lower in late morning trading, a day after both Wall Street indices reached record highs.

-European stocks markets were also mixed, with London up in afternoon deals.
-Frankfurt and Paris were in the red.

-Hong Kong led a rally in Asia on reports that Chinese officials are preparing new measures to bolster stocks and the overall economy after months of slugging growth.
+Hong Kong led a rally in Asia on reports that Chinese officials are preparing new measures to bolster stocks and the overall economy after months of sluggish growth.

+The positive sentiment initially carried over into European trading, but both Frankfurt and Paris ended the day in the red, while London edged higher.

+"Unfortunately, the gains haven't lasted due to the narrow scope of the reported stimulus which appears to be geared more towards the stock market, rather than the economy itself," said market analyst Michael Hewson at CMC Markets UK.

-"It feels more like a touch of profit-taking as traders look across to the US, wondering where now, following its record-setting start to this week, and the year," added David Morrison, senior market analyst at Trade Nation.
+"It feels more like a touch of profit-taking as traders look across to the US, wondering where now, following its record-setting start to this week, and the year," added David Morrison at Trade Nation.

 Corporate results season is in full swing, with a slew of companies publishing quarterly and annual figures.